ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-basics/index.en.md

 The following is a comparison of two search engines:

-* `lunr`: simple, no need to synchronize `index.json`, no limit for `contentLength`, but high bandwidth and low performance (Especially for Chinese which needs a large segmentit library)
+* `lunr`: simple, no need to synchronize `index.json`, no limit for `contentLength`, but high bandwidth and low performance

 {{< version 0.2.3 >}} The content of the post is separated by `h2` and `h3` HTML tag to improve query performance and basically implement full-text search.
 `contentLength` is used to limit the max index length of the part starting with `h2` and `h3` HTML tag.